open-contracting/standard-development-handbook/docs/standard/schema.rst

 Forward and backwards compatibility
 -----------------------------------

-The standard’s documentation contains a `deprecation policy <https://standard.open-contracting.org/latest/en/schema/deprecation/>`__ and a description of its approach to `semantic versioning <https://standard.open-contracting.org/latest/en/support/governance/#versions>`__.
+The standard's documentation contains a `deprecation policy <https://standard.open-contracting.org/latest/en/schema/deprecation/>`__ and a description of its approach to `semantic versioning <https://standard.open-contracting.org/latest/en/support/governance/#versions>`__.

 Our extensions to JSON Schema
 -----------------------------